-Traveling in less touristy season has its very own advantages or dis-advantages.
-Traveling in a bit low season like April/May just when the season starts OR mid-August/September just when the season is about to end, has the biggest advantage that most of the hotels/guest houses are empty and are more than welcoming for tourists/travelers.
+Traveling in the less touristy season has its very own advantages or disadvantages.
+We have already talked about the best season to travel Ladakh but traveling in a bit low season like April/May just when the season starts OR mid-August/September just when the season is about to end, has the biggest advantage that most of the hotels/guest houses are empty and are more than welcoming for tourists/travelers.

-b.
-Since, most of the hotels are empty so they are ready to offer good discounts too either in terms of room cost or letting an extra bed for free.
+- b.
+Since most of the hotels are empty so they are ready to offer good discounts too either in terms of room cost or letting an extra bed for free.
 In our case, most of the guest houses did not even care if we were 3 or 4 in the rooms.

 2. Commute & Stay in Group of 3 to 5

 I feel it is always optimum to commute as well as stay in the group of 3 to 5 people.
-Having 3 people means that if you follow Tip 1, then you can have three people to share cost of the room where in most cases you will need to pay only room rent and extra bed will be free.
+Having 3 people means that if you follow Tip 1, then you can have three people to share the cost of the room where in most cases you will need to pay only room rent and an extra bed will be free.

-In terms of commute as well, I suggest that the taxi cost is shared in balanced way if you are in the group of 4-5.
+In terms of the commute as well, I suggest that the taxi cost is shared in a balanced way if you are in the group of 4-5.
 More than 5 means you will need 2 taxis, so avoid that and make groups in the multiples of 4-5 only.

-a.
+- a.
 1-2 people, then choose Bike Rental OR Shared Taxis.
 Hitch Hike / Public Transport where ever possible and routes of least interest like Delhi – Jammu – Srinagar Highway, Manali – Delhi Highway.

-b.
+- b.
 3-5 people, then choose Taxi as SUV type.

-c.
+- c.
 6-10 people, then choose Taxi as Winger/Tempo Traveller which will save you directly 65% over hiring 2 taxis.

 3. On the Spot Deals for Accommodation & Taxis

-Keep in mind that Ladakh & Spiti Valley are places with full of uncertainties like road blocks, landslides, AMS / health Issues, etc.. and pre-booking some hotel means that you are running between the money as well as flexibility of your plan with some tensions to reach the place for sure.
+Places like Ladakh & Spiti Valley in Himachal are full of uncertainties like roadblocks, landslides, AMS / health Issues, etc.. and pre-booking some hotel means that you are running between the money as well as the flexibility of your plan with some tensions to reach the place for sure.

-a.
-Talking over phone OR booking over Internet will always cost you more, remember it always.
+Talking over phone OR booking over the Internet will always cost you more, remember it always.
 Hence, do your bookings on the spot only.
 If you do not plan to stay at any specific hotel and if you are OK with searching the place a bit after seeing the room conditions once reaching the place, then I guess you could save some good amount of money too on the hotel bookings.

-b.
-If on the spot booking, then the late you reach in the day at some hotel/guest house or camp, then very little margin of bargaining remains because they understand that you have least options in dark.
-Hence, “Leave Early, Sleep Early” shall always be the principle while traveling anywhere in Himalayas.
+If on the spot booking, then the late you reach in the day at some hotel/guest house or camp, then a very little margin of bargaining remains because they understand that you have least options in dark.
+Hence, “Leave Early, Sleep Early” shall always be the principle while traveling anywhere in the Himalayas.

 4. Wisely Choose your Accommodation & its location

-The above mentioned list of stay options will surely help you choose wisely BUT always try to forget the name HOTEL 😀 … Most of the A-Grade or B-Grade guest houses in Ladakh & Spiti and even some homestays are well versed with cleanliness, comfortable beds & western toilets (though sometimes shared).
+The list I shared above in the article of stay options will surely help you choose wisely BUT always try to forget the name HOTEL 😀 … Most of the A-Grade or B-Grade guest houses in Leh Ladakh and even some homestays are well versed with cleanliness, comfortable beds & western toilets (though sometimes shared).

 In order to find decent yet economic places to stay in Manali, you can stay at Old Manali, Manali – Naggar Road, Vashisth.
-Similarly, Leh has full of such small budget very clean guest houses at Upper Tukcha road, Fort Road, some clusters near Main Market, Zangsti road etc.
+Similarly, Leh has full of such small budget very clean guest houses at Upper Tukcha Road, Fort Road, some clusters near Main Market, Zangsti road etc.

 5. Wisely choose the Places to Eat

-Try and give yourself a chance to eat local tibetan home like cooked food at such local eating joints.
+Try and give yourself a chance to eat local Tibetan home cooked food at such local eating joints.
 It does not mean that you don’t eat at good restaurants, but all I am saying is make a mix of both to balance out the budget.

 Bonus Tips 🙂